cornell-brg/pymtl-tut-hls/README.md

 which correspond to configuring/starting the accelerator and places these messages in the corresponding `hls::stream` object.
 We then simply call the top-level function which will dequeue xcelreq messages and enqueue xcelresp messages.
-Once the top-level function returns, to verify the functionality we drain the response queue and compare the results to the reference outputs.
+Once the top-level function returns, we verify the functionality by draining the response queue and comparing the results to the reference outputs.
 See the user guide in `utst/utst.txt` for more on the C++ unit testing framework.
 Let's run this unit test:

 ```
  % cd $TOPDIR/build